colombohenrique/rollin-api/README.md

 To Execute the project:

 First step:
-You have to create a file named "dbconfig.json" into de folder database, then you have to write the following JSON with yours database configuration:
+You have to create a file named "dbconfig.json" into the folder "database", then you have to write the following JSON with yours database configuration:

 {
     "host" : "YourHost",